dougburks/ohmypcap/README.md

 docker run -v ~/ohmypcap:/data -p 8000:8000 ghcr.io/dougburks/ohmypcap:main
 ```

-Then open http://localhost:8000/ohmypcap.html in your browser.
+It will update its NIDS rules and then prompt you to open http://localhost:8000/ohmypcap.html in your browser.

-If you prefer not to use our pre-built Docker image, then there are other options shown below.

 ## Usage